mtoensing/last-commented-posts/readme.txt

 In Gutenberg, add a block and search for "Last Commented Posts".
 Please save your content before you use the block.

 == Changelog ==

+= 1.3 =
+new coding standards
+aligment options

 = 1.2 =
 Name changed